 HardieWrap is typically available by the roll – typically 9 feet by 100 to 150 feet in size.
 You can expect each roll to cost around $200.
 Be sure to ask your contractor about whether or not your home needs a HardieWrap layer, and what the total add-on cost will be based on your home’s square footage.

 Is Hardie Board Siding Eco-Friendly?

 Additionally, Hardie board is a brand that is committed to sustainability.
 They source 90% of their materials from regional suppliers, reducing carbon dioxide emissions from long-haul transportation to production facilities.
-Hardie board manufacturers also employ waste minimization and solid waste recycling technologies to support Zero to Landfill initiatives.
+The manufacturers also employ waste minimization and solid waste recycling technologies to support Zero to Landfill initiatives.

-Hardie Board Siding Maintenance Tips
+Hardiplank Maintenance Tips

 Cleaning and maintaining the siding exterior of your home is key to preserving its beauty and durability.
 The extent and nature of maintenance will depend on the geographic location of your home, climate, and exposure of the building.
 Normal care and maintenance for Hardiplank includes:

 Clean siding every 6 to 12 months.
 Wash down the exterior surfaces with a garden hose or low pressure water spray to remove dirt and debris.
 For stubborn dirt or stains, a mild detergent and a soft bristle brush may be used.

 Clean out the gutters and downspouts.
 Routine gutter cleaning prevents blocked pipes and overflows, as to prevent water damage to your siding.

 Reapply caulking as needed.
 Recaulk the siding when it begins to show signs of wear.
 This can help keep moisture from getting into the wall cavity.
 James Hardie recommends the use of caulks and sealants that remain permanently flexible.
 Look for the words “permanently flexible” written clearly on the label or in the accompanying literature.